chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 NXDOMAIN Fallback results in slight changes to the security and privacy properties of encrypted DNS.
 Queries for nonexistent names no longer have protection against a local passive adversary, and local names are revealed to the upstream resolver.

 NXDOMAIN Fallback is only applicable when a legacy DNS forwarder might be present, i.e. the unencrypted resolver has a private IP address, and the encrypted resolver has a different IP address.
-In the other DDR configurations, any local names are expected to resolve similarly on both resolvers.
+In other DDR configurations, any local names are expected to resolve similarly on both resolvers.

 ## Interposable domains